-5.2 Suggested Actio n Plan Supporting actions Resources required Benefits Timescales Outcome measures Workstream • Engage AOMS/NWOW team • Compile data • Establish roles for updating data • Compile distribution lists researcher, e.g. the Community Involvement Officer •Communications team guidance on style maintained local networks •Better communication between agencies • Greater awareness of local initiatives • More joined-up care for patients availability of CIO/ local network development capacity. •Go-live in line with NWOW timeframes.
-SHORT/MEDIUM TERM directory, held by PCTs and Complexes, and updated regularly. •Higher levels of patient satisfaction programme Increase training inIdentify and ssing on specific LTCs LTCs more generally w • Clinical staff to in the LAS News on a regula /here possible and appropria • Increased awareness te •This project should be •Articles in the LAS news Business as usual engage potential contributors to the LAS news •Liaise with Communications Team •Develop training provide information for articles • Communication team guidance • LAS news • Training capacity about particular LTCs will allow front-line staff to make more informed assessments when visiting patients with these conditions •More appropriate care initiated as soon as possible.
-SHORT TERM Training sessions provided by suitable professionals Improvement in relevant staff survey result (would require adaptation of standard staff survey questions) package for LTCs (esp for PTS and Urgent Care teams) •Identify internal and external professionals who could assist in providing training.
-Professional expertise/trainer for patients Improvement in patient satisfaction survey results
+Supporting actions Resources required Benefits Timescales Outcome measures Workstream for PCTs and Complexes Engage AOMs/NWOW team Compile data Establish roles for updating data Compile distribution lists Local network researcher, e.g. the Community Involvement Officer Communications team guidance on style Developed and maintained local networks Better communication between agencies Greater awareness of local initiatives More joined-up care for patients Constrained only by availability of CIO/ local network development capacity.
+Go-live in line with NWOW timeframes.
+SHORT/MEDIUM TERM Existence of up-to-date directory, held by PCTs and Complexes, and updated regularly.
+Higher levels of patient satisfaction Access programme in the LAS News on a regula where possible and appropria • Increased awareness about particular LTCs will allow front-line staff to make more informed assessments when Articles in the LAS news Training sessions provided by suitable professionals Improvement in relevant staff survey result (would Business as usua professionals who could assist in providing training.